What Does a Software Developer Do? Career Overview + Outlook

 Use this guide to find out more about software development careers, including salaries, key skills, and more.

-[Featured image] A software developer is wearing headphones and working on her laptop from home.
+[Featured image] A software developer wears headphones and works on her laptop from home.

 Software developers work on software, apps, and computer systems across a variety of industries.
 If you're a creative thinker, have analytical skills, and enjoy problem-solving, you might be a great fit as a software developer.
 Learn more about the career path, responsibilities, and job outlook.